 - Learn about the different ASPHO committees and complete an application

-Over 1,200 specialists from more than 30 countries came to New Orleans last month for the 2019 ASPHO Conference, making it the highest attended conference to date.
+More than 1,250 specialists from 28 countries came to New Orleans in May for the 2019 ASPHO Conference, making it the largest conference to date.

-- a record number posters and special interest group meetings
+- a record number of posters and special interest group meetings

-- the return of the popular Battle of the Superstars, poster tours, and speed mentoring
+- the return of the popular poster tours, speed mentoring, and early career luncheon

-Awards recognizing research, innovation, and leadership in the field were presented: The Distinguished Career Award was presented to Michael Link, MD, of Stanford University; Julie R. Park, MD, of Children’s Hospital & Medical Center, received the Frank A. Oski Memorial Lectureship Award; and Stephen P. Hunger, MD, of Children’s Hospital of Philadelphia received the George R. Buchanan Lectureship Award.
-Additional awards include ASPHO’s Clinician Educator Award, Young Investigators Award, Early Career Travel Stipend Award, and International Travel Award.
+The Distinguished Career Award was presented to Elliott Vichinsky, MD, of UCSF Benioff Children’s Hospital Oakland; Wilbur Lam, MD PhD, of Aflac Cancer & Blood Disorders Center/Emory University, received the Frank A. Oski Memorial Lectureship Award; and Kenneth McClain, MD PhD, of Texas Children’s Hospital/Baylor University received the George R. Buchanan Lectureship Award.
+Additional awards include ASPHO’s Clinician Educator Award, Young Investigators Award, and Early Career Travel Stipend Awards.

-Thank you to all the volunteers, presenters, sponsors, and attendees who made #ASPHO2018 a success.
-Special recognition is due to the Conference Planning Committee, led by Chair Denise Adams, MD, for developing the signature education meeting and networking hub for pediatric hematology/oncology subspecialists.
+Thank you to all the volunteers, presenters, sponsors, and attendees who made #ASPHO2019 a success!
+Special recognition is due to the Conference Planning Committee, led by Donald L. Yee, MD MS, Chair, for developing the education meeting and primary networking event for PHO subspecialists.

-The online recording is a valuable reference compiling 49 hours of synchronized audio recordings and slides of seven platform sessions, 26 educational sessions, and five presentations by award recipients at the 2018 ASPHO Conference in Pittsburgh, PA.
+The online recording is a valuable reference of voice-over PowerPoint audio recordings from the educational sessions and award presentations presented at the 2019 ASPHO Conference in New Orleans.
 This information is relevant to pediatric hematology/oncology physicians, practitioners, and investigators as well as hospitalists, advanced care providers, administrators, and other professionals in the field.
-The recording will be available for purchase soon.
+Purchase the recording today.

 Don’t forget to log in and complete the conference evaluation to provide your feedback.
 Once you complete the evaluation, you can print a certificate for continuing medical education credit.

-Add ASPHO’s May 6-9, 2020, Conference at the Fort Worth Convention Center in fort Worth, TX, to your calendar!
+Add ASPHO’s conference at the Fort Worth Convention Center in Fort Worth, TX, May 6-9, 2020, to your calendar!

-The deadline to submit a workshop is Thursday, July 25 at 11:59 pm ET.
+The deadline to submit a workshop proposal is Thursday, July 25 at 2:59 pm ET.